sajjadroshan7/django-transaction/README.md

 # Full-Stack App (Django + React)

 This project consists of a **Backend built with Django** and a **Frontend built with React**.
+Please do not use Docker because it has simple problems

 ---